Like the stories of so many outsider environments, what follows is a story of transcience.

 Partenaire de sa solitude

 But then Debord also has made a small number of sculptures of people, impersonations which also refer to his homeland , such as a peasant woman near a well, a fisherman, a hunter, a miller....

-Bruno Montpied visited him in 1992, but (justly) hesitated to publish Debord's whereabouts, because of his poor health.
-Years later, in his Ëloge des jardins anarchiques (2011) the author has reported vividly about his visit to the site and his meeting with Debord.
+Bruno Montpied visited him in 1992, but (rightly so) hesitated to disclose Debord's whereabouts, because of his poor health.
+Years later, in his Éloge des jardins anarchiques (2011) the author has reported vividly about his visit to the site and his meeting with Debord.

 Debord died in 1994 and following his death the site has been left uncared for.
 In 1999 a big storm, which struck down a lot of trees, has demolished most of the site too.